jasongoodwin/orderbooks-rs/README.md

 `make server` or `RUST_LOG=info cargo run --bin server` will start the application.

 ## Running (client)
+grpc clients can connect to server at `0.0.0.0:10000`

+There is a client included so you can see the updates for test/validation.
 `make client` or `RUST_LOG=info cargo run --bin client` will start a client to demonstrate the stream works.
 It will print all updates to the console.